 - The customer or visitor has a medical condition that makes it hard to breathe when wearing a mask, face shield, or face covering; or

 - The customer or visitor has a disability that prevents the individual from wearing a mask, face shield, or face covering.

 Last, the Oregon Health Authority strongly recommends that everyone wear a mask, face shield, or face covering in any setting where at least six feet of physical distance from others outside of an individual’s household cannot be maintained.

-If you have questions about implementing this new guidance or how this impacts your business, please contact Heather Fossity or Amy Angel at 503-228-0500, or at firstname.lastname@example.org or email@example.com.
+If you have questions about implementing this new guidance or how this impacts your business, please contact Amy Angel at 503-228-0500 or firstname.lastname@example.org.
 For additional information about navigating coronavirus in the workplace, visit Barran Liebman’s COVID-19 resource page.

 Electronic Alerts are written by Barran Liebman attorneys for their clients and friends.
 Alerts are not intended as legal advice, but as employment law, labor law, and employee benefits announcements.
 If this has been forwarded to you, and you would like to begin receiving Electronic Alerts directly, please email or call Traci Ray at 503-276-2115.
 Copyright ©2021 by Barran Liebman LLP.